kimoppalfens/kimoppalfens.github.io/_posts/2017-07-03-TP 1706 - AAD windows 10 Device registration.md

 # Intro #

 In a "normal" corporate environment, most devices are joined to your on-premise active directory.
-This allows you to have singe sign on to access various on-premise resources.
+This allows you to have single sign on to access various on-premise resources.
 However, with the increasing popularity of Office 365, you are most likely also accessing cloud-based resources in that same corporate environment and chances are that you need to authenticate each time you access them.

 A solution there would be to register your device also in Azure Active Directory and as such also experience SSO for cloud-based resources like the Office 365 portal or other federated Azure apps (myapps.office.com).